wiris/html-integrations/docs/README.md

 ### Bootstrapping

-After cloning this repo, run the following command:
+After cloning the repo, run the following command on the project root:

 ```sh
 $ yarn